brooklynrail/brooklynrail-platform/content/events/2022/02/bodies-and-masks-in-blockchain.md

 ---
-title: Bodies and Masks in Blockchain
+title: "Bodies and Masks as NFTs: where art, blockchain, and capitalism collide"
 deck: Featuring Brendan Fernandes, Dread Scott, and Charlotte Kent
 summary: Artists Brendan Fernandes and Dread Scott join Rail Editor-at-Large Charlotte Kent for a conversation.
 We conclude with a poetry reading by